fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 Since we've casted to the correct type before calling `delete`, we now know for certain that the type will have it's destructor called properly and can trust that things will be unloaded successfully.
 And by doing it like this, we can still keep our plugin strictly decoupled from any clients, which is a big advantage!
-Onto our next requirement, though.

 ### Thread the Loading Operations

-Disk I/O can be an expensive operation, and it's also likely that users will want to post-process the data after loading.
-Take the ObjModel example in [VulpesSceneKit](https://github.com/fuchstraumer/VulpesSceneKit/blob/master/tests/plugin_tests/ResourceContextSceneTest/ObjModel.cpp), for example.
+Our next requirement seems fairly apparent: Disk I/O can be an expensive operation, and it's also likely that users will want to post-process the data after loading.
+Take the ObjModel example in [Caelestis](https://github.com/fuchstraumer/Caelestis/blob/master/tests/plugin_tests/ResourceContextSceneTest/ObjModel.cpp), for example.

 In that case, we load a bunch of data from disk then try to reduce duplicated vertices in the loaded data, making sure that we only end up storing and using unique vertices (note - this is nearly directly copied from how Overv does it in his excellent [Vulkan Tutorial series](https://vulkan-tutorial.com/)).
-This helps reduce RAM usage while loading/staging the asset, and reduces VRAM usage (and potentially the expense of drawing the object, as well).
+This helps reduce RAM use while loading/staging the asset, and reduces VRAM usage (and potentially the expense of drawing the object, as well).
 It seems like we are heading towards a producer-consumer setup - the producer will be the Load function called by clients, and the consumers (potentially multiple, as I don't think one thread will be enough here) will be the threads executing the load functions.